ComputableDAGs/ComputableDAGs.jl/docs/src/index.md

 ![Parts of the Project](structure.png)

 The project consists of several parts that are designed to be mostly orthogonal interfaces, extendable with new implementations without having to change other parts of the code.
-For example implementations, refer to the [manual](manual.md), the tests, or other projects in the [GraphComputing project](https://github.com/GraphComputing-jl).
+For example implementations, refer to the [manual](manual.md), the tests, or other projects in the [ComputableDAGs project](https://github.com/ComputableDAGs).

 The [*Graph*](lib/internals/graph.md) is the central part.
 It consists of [*Nodes*](lib/internals/node.md) and *Edges*.
 Nodes represent a [*Task*](lib/internals/task.md), which is either a computation or a data transfer.
 Edges purely represent the dependencies between the nodes.